“I need to speak English fluently in three months” – can you help me?

-So, when it comes to fluency, I do my best to explain to students what being fluent actually means.
+Hence, when it comes to fluency, I do my best to explain to students what being fluent actually means.

-So, can students speak fluent English in three months if they take classes with me?
+Can students speak fluent English in three months if they take classes with me?

-In summary, I can help people who want to speak very good English, but I do not promise the impossible.
+In summary, I can help people who want to speak very good English, but I never promise the impossible.
 Speaking English fluently is 90% down to the individual.
 As a teacher, I can only provide learners with the language learning strategies, advice, high-quality materials and my complete willingness to listen to their speech in order to help them improve.